-The 2.89 fish per redd ratio generated from Catherine Creek spawning surveys in 2014 is similar to the fourteen year average (2.93).
-Applying this ratio to the John Day River basin, we estimated a spawning escapement of 6,349 spring Chinook jacks and adults in the John Day River basin for 2014 (Table 3).
-We estimated 2,398 fish spawned in the Mainstem, 1,498 spawned in the Middle Fork, and 2,453 spawned in the North Fork.
+The 2.35 fish per redd ratio generated from Catherine Creek spawning surveys in 2015 is lower than the past fifteen year average (2.93).
+Applying the ratio to the John Day River basin, we estimated an escapement of 3,826 spring Chinook spawners in the John Day River basin for 2015 (Table 3).
+We estimate that 1,812 fish spawned in the Mainstem, 1,039 spawned in the Middle Fork, and 975 spawned in the North Fork.

-Figure 10.
-Redd totals from 2000-2014 for three John Day River basin spring Chinook salmon populations and the basinwide total.
+Figure 11.
+Redd totals from 2000-2015 for three John Day River basin spring Chinook salmon populations and the basinwide total.

-Redd abundance at the John Day River basin scale during 2014 was more than double that of 2013 (Figure 10), surpassing 2,000 redds for the first time since basinwide monitoring began in 2000.
-At the population scale, the Mainstem showed a 114% increase, the North Fork increased 72%, and the Middle Fork climbed the most with 358% more redds in 2014 than we observed in 2013.
-Redd counts in other northeast Oregon river basins (e.g., Grande Ronde and Imnaha) also increased in 2014 (Figure 11); Grande Ronde River basin redd counts jumped 229% and Imnaha River basin redds went up 58% from 2013 to 2014.
+Redd abundance at the John Day River basin scale during 2015 was down 26% from 2014 (Figure 11), however, it is above the average redd count of 1,436.
+At the population scale, the Mainstem showed a 7% decrease, the Middle Fork declined 15%, and the North Fork dropped the most with 51% fewer redds in 2015 than we observed in 2014.
+The Middle Fork population did experience another pre-spawn mortality in 2015 as a result of elevated water temperatures similar to those observed in 2007 and 2013.
+Redd counts in other northeast Oregon river basins (e.g., Grande Ronde and Imnaha) also decreased in 2015 (Figure 12); Grande Ronde River basin redd counts decreased 45% and Imnaha River basin redds went down 18% from 2014 to 2015.
 Annual Middle Fork redd counts are significantly correlated with counts in both Mainstem and North Fork populations (Table 5), however, the Mainstem is not significantly correlated with the North Fork.
 Redd counts for the Mainstem were significantly correlated to both Grande Ronde and Imnaha river populations.
-The Middle Fork showed a nearly significant correlation with the Grande Ronde (p-value = 0.096) and the North Fork was significantly correlated with Imnaha counts (Table 5, Appendix Table VII).
-Redd counts for every population except the Middle Fork were either significantly or suggestively correlated with PDO values during the summer two years prior to the redd count (Table 5, Figure 12).
+The Middle Fork showed a nearly significant correlation with the Grande Ronde (p-value = 0.10) and the North Fork was nearly significantly correlated with Imnaha counts (Table 5, Appendix Table VIII).
+The similar trends in redd totals observed across northeast Oregon populations appear to be inversely related to PDO values for the summer those spawners entered the ocean (Figure 12).
+Redd counts for every population except the Middle Fork and North were either significantly or suggestively correlated with PDO values during the summer two years prior to the redd count (Table 5, Figure 13).

-Figure 11.
-Redd totals from 2000-2014 for the John Day, Grande Ronde, and Imnaha river basins plotted with summer values of the Pacific decadal oscillation index.
+Figure 12.
+Redd totals from 2000-2015 for the John Day, Grande Ronde, and Imnaha river basins plotted with summer values of the Pacific decadal oscillation index.
 Pacific decadal oscillation index values are for the summer of entry for age-4 Chinook.

 Table 5.
-Matrix of correlation coefficients (Pearson's r) between Mainstem John Day, Middle Fork John Day, North Fork John Day, Grande Ronde, and Imnaha rivers Chinook redd counts from 2000-2014 and Pacific Decadal Oscillation (PDO) values observed during the summer two years prior to the redd count year (Imnaha and Grande Ronde data provided by J. Feldhaus, ODFW).
+Matrix of correlation coefficients (Pearson's r) between Mainstem, Middle Fork, North Fork, Grande Ronde, and Imnaha rivers Chinook redd counts from 2000-2015 and Pacific Decadal Oscillation (PDO) values observed during the summer two years prior to the redd count year (Imnaha and Grande Ronde data provided by J. Feldhaus, ODFW).
 Significant correlations (P < 0.05) are indicated in bold, nearly significant (P < 0.10) are indicated by italics.

 Middle Fork Redd Count North Fork Redd Count Grande Ronde Redd Count Imnaha Redd Count Summer Entry PDO

-Mainstem 0.55 0.25 0.78 0.58 -0.66
+Mainstem 0.55 0.23 0.78 0.58 -0.65

 Redd Count

-Middle Fork 0.68 0.45 0.39 -0.29
+Middle Fork 0.68 0.43 0.38 -0.26

 Redd Count

-North Fork 0.14 0.56 -0.48
+North Fork 0.10 0.48 -0.38

 Redd Count - -

-Grande 0.58 -0.56
+Grande 0.58 -0.57

-Ronde Redd - - - 0.50 -0.50
+Ronde Redd - - - 0.30 -0.57

 Count

 Imnaha -0.65

-Redd Count - - - -
+Redd Count

-Figure 12.
-Correlation between Pacific Decadal Oscillation values and total redd counts from 2000-2014 spawning ground surveys in the Mainstem, Middle Fork, and North Fork of the John Day River.
+Figure 13.
+Correlation between Pacific Decadal Oscillation values and total redd counts from 2000-2015 spawning ground surveys in the John Day basin, Mainstem, Middle Fork, and North Fork.